Chapter 6.42

 “Transfer or processing station” means those facilities utilized to receive solid wastes and to temporarily store, separate, convert, or otherwise process the solid waste and/or recyclables.

-“Unit” means an individual residence contained in a residential multifamily complex.
+“Unit” means an individual residence contained in a residential multifamily complex or commercial property.

 “Waste management report (WMR)” means a WMR form, approved by the City Manager or designee, for the purpose of compliance with this chapter.